eagronin/weather-clustering-spark-acquire/README.md

  array([ 0.3051367 ,  0.67973831,  1.36434828, -0.63793718,  1.631528  , -0.58807924, -0.67531539])]
 ```

 It is difficult to compare the cluster centers by just looking at these numbers.
-So we will use plots in the next step to visualize them using parallel coordinates plots, which are used to visualize multi-dimensional data.
-Each line plots the centroid of a cluster, and all of the features are plotted together.
+Therefore, we will visualize these numbers using parallel coordinates plots, which are used to visualize multi-dimensional data.
+Each line plots the centroid of a cluster, and all of the features are plotted together on the same chart.
 Because the feature values were scaled to have mean = 0 and standard deviation = 1, the values on the y-axis of these parallel coordinates plots show the number of standard deviations from the mean.

 The plots are created with matplotlib using a Pandas DataFrame.
 Each row in the dataframe contains the cluster center coordinates and cluster label.
 We use the `pd_centers()` function described above to create the Pandas DataFrame: